 Across the country, social distancing and staying at home are still encouraged, calling for millions to find new activities to participate in at home.
 Growing up at the Jersey Shore, a vast summertime tradition is to get ice cream at night on the boardwalk while watching the moon shine over the beach.

-Since the whole world (work, school, etc.) moved into the walls of our home, why can’t annual traditions and favorite activities be happening there as well?
+Since the whole world (work, movie theater, etc.) moved into the walls of our home, why can’t annual traditions and favorite activities be happening there as well?
 When scrolling through the internet, I see many interesting and engaging tips on how to make homemade ice cream.

 So, let’s go through the steps, and tell us what you think on social media by using the #SharpHome on Instagram, Facebook, and Twitter.